SandeepJena2004/Stock-Market-Analysis/README.md

-For privacy concerns I have removed the API key
+Important Note About API Key:

-Just go to polygon.io and create your owm API key
+For privacy and security reasons, the API key used to access the stock data API has been removed from this repository.

-Paste your API key at API_KEY in app.js
+To use the application, you will need to replace the API_KEY in the app.js file with your own Polygon.io API key.
+You can obtain a free or paid API key by signing up at Polygon.io.